coderefinery/git-intro/_episodes/03-break.md

 ## Food for thought

-- What are advantages of distributed version control?
-- What are advantages of centralized version control?
+- What are the advantages of sharing software?
+- Do you see disadvantages in sharing software?
+- Is it reasonable to share data but not share software?
+- How would you recommend to cite a software that was used in a research paper?